jasonxia17/CS125_Lab3/README.md

 # TextAnalyzer

 Converts txt files from the internet into an array of words.
-Provides various functions to analyze that array of words, including word counting, unique word counting, and word frequencies
+Provides various functions to analyze that array of words, including word counting, unique word counting, and word frequencies.

+Originally for CS 125 Lab 3, but many functionalities have been extended.